Discovering the Woman of Beauty You are Meant to Be

 - Are your life changes too embarrassing or awkward to talk about with friends or family?

-- Are you struggling with life decisions which bring sadness or anxiety?
+- Do you struggle with life decisions which bring sadness or anxiety?

 - Are you in a place where you have to help with decisions for your aging parent?